TrialGPT2/TrialGPT2.0/data/README.md

 `sigir-201428` has no judged candidate trials and its matching output contains an empty ranking.

-NIH TrialBench was built from the NIH-Syn Hugging Face export.
-Trial objects are copied from NIH update trial JSON files with source fields and field order preserved.
+NIH TrialBench was built from the [NIH-Syn Hugging Face](https://huggingface.co/datasets/ncbi/TrialGPT2-NIH-Syn) export.
 For NHGRI patients, the matching search space includes all study types.
 For all other patients, the search space includes trials with the same study type as the patient's target/reference trial.
 The compact search-space mapping is `nih_trialbench/case_search_space.jsonl`, with one row per vignette